 - i) The dues to the bank are 'fully secured' as defined in Annex 5.
-The condition of being fully secured by tangible security will not be applicable in the following cases: - (a) SSI borrowers, where the outstanding is up to Rs.25 lakh. - (b) Infrastructure projects, provided the cash flows generated from these projects are adequate for repayment of the advance, the financing bank(s) have in place an appropriate mechanism to escrow the cash flows, and also have a clear and legal first claim on these cash flows. - ii) The unit becomes viable in 10 years, if it is engaged in infrastructure activities, and in 7 years in the case of other units. - iii) The repayment period of the restructured advance including the moratorium, if any, does not exceed 15 years in the case of infrastructure advances and 10 years in the case of other advances.
-The aforesaid ceiling of 10 years would not be applicable for restructured home loans; in these cases the Board of Director of the banks should prescribe the maximum period for restructured advance keeping in view the safety and soundness of the advances.
-Lending to individuals meant for acquiring residential property which are fully secured by mortgages on residential property that is or will be occupied by the borrower or that is rented are risk weighted as under the new capital adequacy framework, provided the LTV is not more than 75%, based on board approved valuation policy.
-However, the restructured housing loans should be risk weighted with an additional risk weight of 25 percentage points to the risk weight prescribed already.
+The condition of being fully secured by tangible security will not be applicable in the following cases: - (a) MSE borrowers, where the outstanding is up to Rs.25 lakh. - (b) Infrastructure projects, provided the cash flows generated from these projects are adequate for repayment of the advance, the financing bank(s) have in place an appropriate mechanism to escrow the cash flows, and also have a clear and legal first claim on these cash flows. - ii) The unit becomes viable in 8 years, if it is engaged in infrastructure activities, and in 5 years in the case of other units. - iii) The repayment period of the restructured advance including the moratorium, if any, does not exceed 15 years in the case of infrastructure advances and 10 years in the case of other advances.
+The aforesaid ceiling of

+10 years would not be applicable for restructured home loans; in these cases the Board of Directors of the banks should prescribe the maximum period for restructured advance keeping in view the safety and soundness of the advances.